 - Financial Loss: If your TikTok influencer career causes you financial loss that is outside of your control, the IRS will usually view it as a business.

 In addition to these factors, the IRS will evaluate your experience.
-If you earned money in the past from social media, it would likely be viewed as a business.
-The amount of money you make each year from social media and future prospects, which is how much you will earn if you continue to be an influencer, will also be used by the IRS to evaluate the taxes you will pay.
+If you earned money in the past from social media, your account could likely be viewed as a business at present.
+The amount of money you make each year from social media and future prospects, which is how much you will earn if you continue to be an influencer, will also be used by the IRS to evaluate whether your account is considered a business account and to establish the taxes you will pay on it.

 Proper planning is essential to make sure that you pay the right amount in taxes without missing out on any deductions you earn.
-Fusion CPA is experienced at helping entrepreneurs like yourself make the most of their financial planning.
-Learn more about the TikTok accounting CFO advisory services, tax preparation, bookkeeping, and financial planning we offer by clicking the discovery button below.
+Fusion CPA is experienced in helping entrepreneurs like yourself make the most of their financial planning.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.